-- An Adult Sponsor may be a teacher, parent, professor, and/or other professional scientist - Should be knowledgeable in the area of student research, be familiar with the regulations around procedures and materials that apply to the student project, particularly when involving human participants, vertebrate animals, potentially hazardous biological agents or hazardous chemicals, devices or activities. - Should have close contact with the student throughout the timeline of the project.
+- An Adult Sponsor may be a teacher, parent, professor, and/or other professional scientist - Should be knowledgeable in the area of student research, be training necessary familiar with the regulations around procedures and materials May also serve as the Adult Sponsor for the project that apply to the student project, particularly when involving human participants, vertebrate animals, potentially hazardous · If the project involves the use of Vertebrate Animals biological agents or hazardous chemicals, devices or activities. (where behavior/habitat is influenced by humans), must be

+• Should have close contact with the student throughout the timeline of the project.